breeev/scapy-music/README.md

 While "```no time.py```" has no time support, it plays a track composed of every address found in order.
 The rhythm comes from the time support and thus you should choose "```main.py```".
 This last file also has <b>settings</b> with comments, you should mess up with them and see what you come up with.

-Finally an executable is given in the releases section with a selection of settings described in the release info.
+Finally an executable is given in the <a href="https://github.com/breeev/scapy-music/releases">releases</a> section with a selection of settings described in the release info.